 Field Exploration & Site Characterization

 Understanding subsurface conditions that range from geologic setting, soil, and rock stratigraphy to moisture, groundwater, permafrost, and seasonal frost regimes is a critical component to the design process.
 Our geotechnical team has the expertise to plan, coordinate, and execute field exploration and sampling programs to obtain the subsurface information needed for your project site characterization and geotechnical design needs.
-Whether it is accomplished by using our in-house drilling capabilities with our CME-55 truck-mounted drill rig, or our skid-mounted CME-45 rig, or through subcontracted drilling and sampling services for projects across the state, our geotechnical team excels at exceeding client expectations.
+Through subcontracted drilling and sampling services for projects across the state, our geotechnical team excels at exceeding client expectations.

 To assist our team of engineers during the geotechnical design phases of your project, our Juneau soils and construction materials laboratory provides full- service soils, asphalt, concrete, and masonry testing in accordance with ASTM, AASHTO, and ADOT&PF standards using state-of-the art equipment.
 We are also equipped to provide material specification-conformance (QA/QC) testing during project construction as well as engineering data needed to support your project design.
 Our satellite laboratory in Fairbanks, supplemented by our full-service lab in Juneau, is equipped to perform basic soil index tests such as grain size distribution and moisture content analyses.